Corocraft

-The Coro costume jewelry company started doing business in 1901, producing jewelry under several brand names, including Corocraft.
+Coro is an American costume jewelry company.
+It started doing business in 1901, producing jewelry under several brand names, including Corocraft.
 Some of their more notable products include the Coro Duettes, Coro Tremblers, Coro Door Knockers and Coro Crown Pins.
 The Coro company went out of business in 1979.

 History

 In 1901, Emanuel Cohn and Carl Rosenberger established the accessories boutique Cohn and Rosenberger in New York City, which was later shortened to Coro.
 In 1929, Coro purchased a manufacturing facility in Providence, Rhode Island, which would later become the world's largest costume jewelry facility.